-Afolau is located west of the Island of Upolu; Samoa's most populated Island.
-Diesel forms over half of the Island's energy generation with contributions from Hydro, Solar and Wind Farm forming less than a quarter of the Island's demand.
-In the recent years, the development of Small Hydropower Schemes has seen it contribute close to half of the Island's demand.
+Afolau is located on the western part of the Island of Upolu; Samoa's most populated Island.
+Diesel provides over half of the Island's energy generation with contributions from Hydro, Solar and Wind Farm forming less than 50% of the Island's demand.
+In the recent years, the development of Small Hydropower Schemes contributes close to half of the Island's energy demand.
 The development of a Biomass Gasification Plant will contribute in stabilising Upolu's electrical network to counter the increase in Variable Renewable Energy Sources and replace diesel generation.